huggingface/hub-docs/docs/hub/datasets-webdataset.md

 huggingface-cli login
 ```

-And then you can stream the Hugging Face dataset in WebDataset:
+And then you can stream the dataset with WebDataset:

 ```python
 >>> import webdataset as wds